Dear Students, Faculty and Staff,

 - There is no charge for a counseling visit.

-- Due to COVID-19 and our goal of trying to maintain the health and safety of everyone, our online scheduling is currently not available and walk-in services are discouraged unless it is an emergency.
+- Due to COVID-19 and our goal of trying to maintain the health and safety of everyone, our online scheduling is currently not available.
+Please call 814-393-1949 if you are not feeling well.

 - For any concerns regarding COVID-19, please contact the health center at 814 393 2121.
 A medical provider can answer questions and assist you.